 CUSIP was created by the American Bankers Association when computers began to be widely used in securities transactions, in the very late 1960s and early 1970s.
 CUSIP created a nine-character code to identify each security.
 The first six characters, numeric, identify the issuer of the security.
 The last three describe its class.
 All American securities are assigned CUSIP numbers, whether they are common or preferred stocks, bonds, warrants or various types of options.

 CUSIP numbers identify the issuer of the security and its type and class.
 Two securities have the same basic CUSIP if they are issued by the same entity.
-Numbers 001957109 and 001957AJ8, for instance, are both issued by AT&T; under the number 001957.
-The last three digits of the first number show it is common stock; the second number shows is it a bond.
+Numbers 001957109 and 001957AJ8, for instance, are both issued by AT the second number shows is it a bond.

 Who Controls Them